-If you read my blog, you probably noticed something, my choice of expressing certain things, including the usage of mental health differences, instead of illness or problem.
+If you read my blog, you probably noticed something, my choice of expressing certain things, including the use of mental health differences, instead of illness or problem.

-It is because of my own difference, autism, which does not mean anything more than that my way of thinking is different then those who are regular human-beings.
+It is because of my own difference, autism, which does not mean anything more than that my way of thinking is different than those who are regular human-beings.

 Yes, the reason is that the way of thinking is different, even when it comes to just the differences between the forms of Autism.

 It is something that is not known to many, and is not helped by the fact those active at psychology and psychiatry make the explanation to the outside world far too extensive and complicated, yet, neither by those who are active on the subject of Autism awareness being mostly the family of those with Autism, rather then the person himself or herself.

 Well, in a rather easy way of saying, as people who are socially challenged, have emotional problems and live inside their own little world.

 That is how most people generally know it, and while it is not actually close to how most with Autism are, this generalization is used by a massive amount of people.

 Yet, those who are active at creating awareness tend to fight about 1 single thing, whether it is caused by medication/drug usage around the time of birth;